-If you haven’t received your copy by 10th December 2015, please let us know. (e-mail Administrator firstname.lastname@example.org
+If you haven’t received your copy, please let us know. (e-mail Administrator firstname.lastname@example.org

 ARTEMISpoetry is the bi-annual journal (May and November) of the Second Light Network, published under their Second Light Publications imprint.
 Members receive a copy as part of their membership benefits.
 Issues are available to non-members by subscription at £9 p.a. or as a one-off purchase at £5 a copy (plusp&p).